Boundary or lot line adjustment

 - Refer to the boundary line adjustments packet for application materials

-- Request an application packet by mail by calling the Permitting Department's customer service at 206-296-6600 or
+- Request an application packet by mail by calling us at customer service.

-- Pick up an application packet at the Permitting Department in Snoqualmie (see map and directions)
+- Pick up an application packet at the Permitting office in Snoqualmie (see map and directions)

 How do I submit my application?